YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-03-31-decision-tree-in-python.markdown

 ## Data Import
 We are going to use the [cardiotocography data set][ref-3].
 After downloading the data file, we will use Pandas **read_excel()** method to import data into pandas dataframe.
 Since there is no header in our data, we set _header_ parameter's value to **0**.
-Since the raw data is located in the third sheet of the Excel workbook, we set _sheet-name_ parameter's value to **2**.
+Since the raw data is located in the third sheet of the Excel workbook, we set _sheet_name_ parameter's value to **2**.
 Since the last three rows at bottom of the worksheet are irrelevant data, we set _skipfooter_ parameter's value to **3**.

 {% highlight python %}
 import pandas as pd